Call for input (closed): report to the UN General Assembly on "just transition" - people in poverty ainputnd sustainable development

 4.2.
 For green restructuring, new skills will be needed by workers in many existing occupations and industries.
 Governments, worker representatives and employers should work together to: (1) identify early potential job losses in emitting industries and (2) propose skills upgrading and training to the workers of those industries either to adapt their skills to a new green technology or to move to green industries.
 What labour market policies or measures can ensure that the most vulnerable workers in the labour market receive targeted assistance and preferential treatment to identify their skills' deficiencies and ensure their access to green jobs through tailor-made training, directly linked to specific job openings?

-The Special Rapporteur greatly appreciates the efforts that go into making such contributions and looks forward to reading the submissions.
+The Special Rapporteur greatly appreciated the efforts that went into making such contributions.

 The Special Rapporteur’s report will be presented to the UN General Assembly in October 2020 and will be made public around the same time.